The context menu item Reorient subcontainer can be found with the Surrounding container,

 If static positioning is selected in the properties of the elements, in this way one can orient

 elements very easily on top of one another or next to one another.

 The new element receives the same type of position and takes up, as long as the width and/or height

 of the old element is defined, one-third of the space of the old element.
 This will be reduced in space

 correspondingly.
-Therefore, new layout elements can always be inserted in this way, when an existing colored element
+New layout elements then also always be inserted in this way, when an existing element

 Selected containers that overlap other containers or are on top of sibling containers (or vice versa)

 Overlaps can make sense for the layout creation process, but they can also in certain circumstances

 cause elements later on in the end device to become invisible or unusable.
 For overlapping elements,

 one must take care that the order in the structure tree is correct, i.e. that the Z-index of the elements